stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 was the snow uncounted thousands of feet above, and below it a great beetling crag like that he had just climbed; hanging there forever in bold outline, black against the white of the frozen peak.
-And when he saw that crag he gasped and cried out aloud, and clutched at the jagged rock in awe; for the titan bulge had not stayed as earth&rsquo;s dawn had shaped it, but gleamed red and stupendous in the sunset with the carved and polished features of a god.
+And when he saw that crag he gasped and cried out aloud, and clutched at the jagged rock in awe; for the titan bulge had not stayed as earth's dawn had shaped it, but gleamed red and stupendous in the sunset with the carved and polished features of a god.

   Stern and terrible shone that face that the sunset lit with fire.
 How vast